cakephp/bakery.cakephp.org/2026/01/08/cakephp_530.rst

 - Added Redis Cluster support to ``RedisEngine``.
 Configure the ``cluster`` option with an array of server addresses to enable cluster mode.
-- Several :ref:`cache-events` were added to allow monitoring the caching behavior.
+- Several events were added to the Cache package to allow monitoring the caching behavior.
 - ``cake plugin assets symlink`` command now supports a ``--relative`` option to create relative path symlinks.
 This is useful when creating symlinks within containers that use volume mounts.